 While amenities and accommodations are big players in the increasing institutional costs, rising administrative costs are also to blame.

-A 2021 study from the American Council of Trustees and Alumni found that colleges are spending more on administrative services than ever before.
+A 2021 study found that colleges spend more on administrative services than before.
 Between 2010 and 2018, spending on student services and administration grew by 29 percent and 19 percent, respectively, while spending on instructional staff grew by only 17 percent — despite no concrete benefits of that increased budget.

 “Institutional spending continues to rise while contributing little to graduation rates,” the report reads.
 “Increases in per-student spending on instruction, administration, and student services were each correlated with an increase in tuition for the next academic year, even after controlling for levels of appropriations and institutional characteristics.”

 How students can afford college